This post may contain affiliate links, view our disclosure.

 - You can froth milk easily at home.
 To froth milk in a French press, heat milk in a saucepan on the stovetop until steaming.
 Carefully pour the hot milk into a French press, put the lid on top, and plunge up and down until you have a good amount of foam on the top (it should almost double in volume).
 Or to froth milk in a mason jar, fill a 1-cup mason jar about halfway with milk, put the lid on tightly, and shake vigorously until it’s frothed (about 30 seconds).
 Remove the lid and microwave briefly (about 30 to 45 seconds) to warm the milk.

-This Dirty Chai Latte Recipe uses 1 tablespoon of coconut sugar per serving.
+This dirty chai latte recipe uses 1 tablespoon of coconut sugar per serving.

 The nice thing about making this drink at home is that you can add more or less sweetener if desired.
 Also, you can use a different sweetener if you prefer, such as honey, brown sugar, stevia, etc. And to make it low-carb, use a keto sweetener.

 Traditionally in India (where chai is from), chai (meaning “tea”) is served with milk.
+Masala chai is tea steeped with spices.

 Alternatively, you can omit the milk and use hot water instead, just note that the drink won’t be creamy like a latte.

-A Dirty Chai Latte is part of the Starbucks “Secret Menu”.
+A dirty chai latte is part of the Starbucks “Secret Menu”.
 To order this drink at Starbucks, simply ask for a chai latte with a shot of espresso!

-More Fun and Unique Drinks to Try
+More Fun, Unique Drinks to Try

 - Iced Bubble Coffee